 Mice are mostly nocturnal creatures that are highly active—females in particular— and will often disguise their ailments so predators don't see them as weak or easy to pick off.

-Mice are very much like humans, so many of the illnesses we suffer mice can catch too.
-So remember, if you have the flu, salmonella poisoning, unexplained vomiting, norovirus, or other contagious illnesses, then wash your hands thoroughly, avoid sneezing around the cage, or even better remove the cage from your room and have a family member or friend come round to care for your animals.
+Mice are very much like humans, so many of the illnesses we suffer from can also affect mice.
+If you have the flu, salmonella poisoning, unexplained vomiting, norovirus, or any other contagious illnesses, then wash your hands thoroughly and avoid sneezing around the cage.
+Even better, remove the cage from your room and have a family member or friend come round to care for your animals.

 The Common Cold

 Make fresh food and water available at all times, and keep the cage clean and as dry as possible.
 Keep the cage out of drafts, sunlight or high temperature.
-Make sure it is at a constant comfortable temperature for your mouse; not too hot, not too cold.
+Make sure it is at a constant comfortable temperature for your mouse—not too hot, not too cold.
 A cold usually clears up in under a week, but if the mouse seems to be getting worse, or there is no improvement in three or four days, then I would go to the vet, as it could be a more serious problem.

-Do not handle food or water (this includes the outside of the bottles as they may touch or lick them) or touch your mouse until you have washed your hands with anti-bacterial soap and hot water for at least a minute or two.
+Do not handle food or water (this includes the outside of the bottles, as they may touch or lick them) or touch your mouse until you have washed your hands with anti-bacterial soap and hot water for at least a minute or two.
 This is for your own safety as well as the mouse's.
 Do not touch cage bars either; we know mice touch and lick them constantly, so infection is easily spread.

 Diarrhea is a common problem, usually deriving from stress, too much fresh food, salmonella, ordinary upset stomach, or the final clearing of constipation.
 It is very common in older mice.
-It is nothing too serious, just make sure your mouse is getting plenty to drink; as I mentioned above, you can use an eyedropper to force it to drink.
+It is nothing too serious; just make sure your mouse is getting plenty to drink.
+As I mentioned above, you can use an eyedropper to gently force it to drink.
 Dehydration causes death in hours, so be careful.

 This does not include mites (see below) as they are not an allergy.
 Skin allergies are another common problem easily solved with extra care.
-Often mice will have an allergy to bedding, such as certain wood shavings, usually ones bought from pet shops.
+Often, mice will have an allergy to bedding, such as certain wood shavings—usually ones bought from pet shops.
 These shavings can be dusty and may have been sitting for long periods, or if they are really cheap they might not have been treated right.
 Mice can get allergies from some dry meadow hays and dusty hays, which can irritate eyes and cuts as well as skin.